Jay Fisher - World Class Knifemaker

 Because properly finishing gemstone takes longer than finishing metals, I believe this is why there are very few gemstone handled knives.
 Gemstones almost always look best when highly polished; their true internal color, luminosity, and character are revealed thus.
 But every gem is different, so it takes a whole group of practiced techniques to master the finish.

 Sheaths, stands, cases: all these require specialized labor and skill-intensive processes to finish correctly.
 A great deal of value of a knife, sword, or art project is placed on the finish.
 In addition to the final appearance, it demonstrates that the maker cares enough about his client to offer the very pinnacle of material's condition.
-Like fit, it is very important.
+Like fit, it is extremely important.

 Balance is not an easy term to strictly define.
 It does not mean that a knife should literally balance on the forefinger with the weight of the blade exactly opposing that of the handle.
 Knives are all different, and must be balanced accordingly.
 The maker alone is responsible for that; it takes years of practice to develop one's own style of balance.
 Some makers build knives with voluminous, lightweight handles, some with large overbearing blades and tiny stick handles.
 Some makers build blocky chunks, some build weak and thin anemic lacy knives.
 Each maker has his own style.

 This is a characteristic that cannot always be interpreted from a photograph or from the internet.
 You can, however, get a good idea of a knife's balance from the photo.
 Does it look handle-heavy?
 Does the blade overlord the handle with too much weight and little grind?
 Does it look comfortable and inviting to pick it up?
 Will it easily conform to the hand going in, yet be smooth and easy going out of the hand?
 Hands are not straight and square; they are a complexity of curved forms.
 Some knives look rudimentary, some look refined; this is a balance characteristic.